abhiwand/atk/doc/source/ia_intro_2.rst

 The |IAT| provides a baseline set of capabilities for importing data into the framework.
-This enables users to operate on the data using the friendlier "Big Data Frame" concept, referenced through Python API documentation laid out in a familiar fashion.
+This enables users to operate on the data through a Python |API| laid out in a familiar fashion.
 All functionality is performed on the cluster, at scale, using `Apache Spark <https://spark.apache.org/>`__.